FlavioRenzi/OpenNTFY/Readme.md

 ```

 Send a message to your telegram bot after the execution of a command and also a periodic message with the live view of it
-> :warning: this is not supported on Windows
+> :warning: this is not supported on

 ```bash
 OpenNTFY -p 5m30s "watch ip address" "End message"